Albuquerque Pharmaceutical Malpractice Attorney

 We rely on drugs to heal us.
 With proper use, they usually do.
 However, an incorrect prescription or faulty drug has the potential to be deadly.

 Our attorneys are experienced in managing these complex medication error cases.
-If you or a loved one has experienced harmful side effects as a result of a prescription mix-up, contact the Branch Law Firm for a free consultation with a knowledgeable pharmaceutical malpractice lawyer.
+If you or a loved one has experienced harmful side effects as a result of a prescription mix-up, contact the Branch Law Firm for a free consultation with a knowledgeable Albuquerque pharmaceutical malpractice attorney.

 - Avandia: Avandia may be prescribed for the treatment of diabetes.
 If you have taken Avandia and suffered heart-related injuries, please fill out our Avandia intake form or contact us by phone.